noahehall/theBookOfNoah/databases/mysql_new.md

 ### SERVERS database & table schema
-  - `alter server` used with the federated storage engine to change the connectino parameters of a server created with `create server`
+  - `alter server` used with the federated storage engine to change the connection parameters of a server created with `create server`
     - requires `super` privileges
+    - servers are created with the `create server` statement
   - `create server` for use with the federated storage engine to set the connection parameters
       - the values given are stored int he mysql db in the server table in a new row
       - server name cannot exceed 63 chars